Skip to content

 Spanning roughly 900 kilometers of interconnected rivers, lakes, and lagoons, this unique ecosystem is the beating heart of Kerala.
 Unlike a secluded nature reserve, these waterways are a living, breathing community where children commute to school in canoes and merchants sell vegetables from floating longboats.
 The pace of life here forces you to slow down, offering a stark, tranquil contrast to the chaotic vibrancy of India’s major cities.

-Is a Kerala Backwaters cruise your perfect getaway?
+Is Kerala Backwaters really your perfect match?

 Why Kerala Backwaters belongs on your travel list